Function Call

 String

-String: String to be replaced
+String: String to replace

 String: Replacement string